dataphrase/dataphrase.github.io/_posts/2020-06-26-dslondonsklearn.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/londonsklearn/3.PNG" alt="PCA n_components">

-We can see, that at n_components = 12, 80% variance reserved.
+We can see, that at n_components = 12, 80% variance is preserved.
 Let's transform the data using a pipeline.

 ```python